web3labs/crux/README.md

 At present, Crux performs its cryptographic operations in a manner identical to Constellation.
 You can read the specifics [here](https://github.com/jpmorganchase/constellation/#how-it-works).

-The two main workflows for handling private transactions are as follows.
+The two main workflows for handling private transactions are the submission and retrieval demonstrated below.

-Submission of a new transaction:
+### New transaction submission

 ![New Transaction Sequence](./docs/new-tx.svg)

-Retrieval of an existing transaction:
+### Existing transaction retrieval

 ![Read Transaction Sequence](./docs/read-tx.svg)